Suzanne Vega: Songwriting

 At the age of nine she began to write poetry.
 She was encouraged to do so by her stepfather.
 It took her three years to write her first song, "Brother Mine", which was finished at the age of 14.
 It was first published on Close-Up Vol. 4, Songs of Family (2012), along with her other early song, "The Silver Lady".

 Vega has not learned to read musical notation; she sees the melody as a shape and chords as colors.
 She focuses on lyrics and melodic ideas; for advanced features – like intros or bridges – she relies on other artists with whom she works.
 Most of her albums, except the first one, were made in such cooperation.

-Vega finishes 80% of the songs she starts writing.
+Vega finishes about 80% of the songs she starts writing.
 She got the melody of "Tom's Diner" while walking down Broadway in New York City.
 She was thinking of French New Wave films.

 The most important artistic influences on her work come from Lou Reed, Bob Dylan and Leonard Cohen.
 Some other important artists for her are Paul Simon and Laura Nyro.

 Guitars

-Suzanne Vega currently plays Furch Guitars, a brand made in the Czech Republic, and her song "Tom's Diner" was the focus of a win-a-guitar competition run by Furch in 2021.
+Vega currently plays Furch Guitars, a brand made in the Czech Republic, and her song "Tom's Diner" was the focus of a win-a-guitar competition run by Furch in 2021.
 In the mid-1980s she played Guild guitars, and in the 1990s she played Yamaha and Taylor guitars at different times.

 Books

-In 1998, she wrote the book The Passionate Eye: The Collected Writing of Suzanne Vega.
-In 2014, Vega wrote the foreword for the book about singer, songwriter, and poet Leonard Cohen, Leonard Cohen on Leonard Cohen.
+In 1998, she released the book The Passionate Eye: The Collected Writing of Suzanne Vega.
+In 2014, Vega wrote the foreword for a book about the ,singer, songwriter, and poet Leonard Cohen, Leonard Cohen on Leonard Cohen.

 Theater

-Vega and Duncan Sheik wrote a play Carson McCullers Talks About Love, about the life of the writer Carson McCullers.
-In the play directed by Kay Matschullat, which premiered in 2011, Vega alternates between monologue and songs.
+Vega and Duncan Sheik wrote a play, Carson McCullers Talks About Love, about the life of the writer Carson McCullers.
+In the play, directed by Kay Matschullat and premiered in 2011, Vega alternates between monologue and songs.
 Vega and Sheik were nominated for Outstanding Music in a Play for the 57th annual Drama Desk awards.

-The studio album Lover, Beloved: Songs from an Evening with Carson McCullers, based on this play, was released in 2016.
+The studio album Lover, Beloved: Songs from an Evening with Carson McCullers, based on the play, was released in 2016.
 Vega considers it to be a third version, because it's rewritten, and she made the first version in college.

 In early 2020, Vega played the role of "Band Leader" in an off-Broadway musical based on the comedy-drama film Bob & Carol & Ted & Alice (1969), directed by Scott Elliott and produced at The New Group in New York City.
 She replaced Sheik, who wrote the show's music and co-wrote the lyrics with Amanda Green.
 In his review for The New York Times, critic Ben Brantley called the "brandy-voiced" Vega "a delightful, smoothly sardonic presence."